LK00100100/jpmc-qes-web-scraper/readme.md

 It will complain that you need this if you don't have it. https://chromedriver.chromium.org/downloads

-Download this and and put in user path.
+Download this and and point to it in the user path.

 ## Build
 You will need to install Python anaconda.